Reusing code

 x -> x + 2

-The syntax we’ll use for that is fairly common:
+The syntax we’ll use for that is relatively standard in the ML family of languages:

 Where:

 You’ll note a slight lexical subtlety: I’ve used both parameter and argument to describe “what’s passed to a function”.
 There is a distinction: I’ll call a parameter the name of the value passed to a function, and argument the actual value.
-Which is why we’ll talk of parameters for lambda introduction and arguments for lambda elimination.
+Which is why we’ll talk of parameters for function introduction and arguments for function elimination.

-Now that we have syntax for it, we can complete our previous example:
+Now that we have syntax for it, we can start rewriting let expressions as functions.
+To take our simple example from earlier:

 let f = x -> x + 2 in